axibase/atsd-use-cases/expatriation/README.md

 *Fig 4.* The table above shows the results of a query which tracks absolute and percentile year-on-year change in expatriate numbers, similar to the *Fig 2* and *Fig 3* above.

-The above query uses several [`LAG`](https://github.com/axibase/atsd/tree/master/sql#lag) clauses to quickly select the previous value, offset by one index position, when creating comparative tables like the one shown here.
+The above query uses the [`LAG`](https://github.com/axibase/atsd/tree/master/sql#lag) function to select the previous value, offset by one index position, when creating comparative tables like the one shown here.

 Likewise, data may be tracked by quarter using the query below: